nazzak/DataOpsDemo/README.md

 - [ ] Add information about data replay from Archive to Serling Layer thanks to [Airflow Backfill and Catchup](https://airflow.apache.org/docs/stable/scheduler.html#backfill-and-catchup)

 ## Stay safe !
-I hope you will enjoy this demo as well as the amazing capabilities of Google Cloud Platform Don't hesitate to [ping me](https://twitter.com/lanciaux_maxime?lang=en) if you have any question or suggestion
+I hope you will enjoy this demo as well as the amazing capabilities of Google Cloud Platform.
+Don't hesitate to [ping me](https://twitter.com/lanciaux_maxime?lang=en) if you have any question or suggestion.
 ![Stay Safe](Stay_Safe.jpg)